 On the Sunday Way ended the week that would kick-start the Ryder Cup into what it has become today with a 2&1 win over Strange to end the week with three and a half points.

-By the time the ’85 matches came around Way was the PGA champion having beaten Sandy Lyle in a playoff.
-I was one of hundreds of teenagers at Wentworth on that Sunday who had the same wedge-like haircut as Way and who dreamt of growing up to be like him.
-He had the lot; the game, the look, the swagger and the easy-going sense of humour.
+By the time the ’85 matches came around Way was the PGA champion having beaten Sandy Lyle in a play-off.
+I was one of hundreds of teenagers at Wentworth on that Sunday who had the same wedge-like haircut as Way and who dreamed of growing up to be like him.
+He had the lot – the game, the looks, the swagger, and the easy-going sense of humour.